National Grid to crash when EV’s charge all at the same time.

 I’m surprised that this hasn’t been corrected in the Mainstream National Press.

 They complain that they are not valued in the UK Media.
-But, are quite happy to spread Fake new to their readers when it suits them.
+But, are quite happy to spread Fake news to their readers when it suits them.

-So, just to clear this up and point out that using these EV’s with “Vehicle to Grid” actually might have the opposite effect!
+So, just to clear this point.
+Using these EV’s batteries with “Vehicle to Grid” functionality actually might have the opposite effect!

 First point.
 If every ICE car turns up to fuel at the same time there wouldn’t be fuel left in the Petrol stations!
 (Petrol strike 2000)

-RAC Foundation has found that most cars are sitting still idle 80%+ of the time.
+RAC Foundation has found out in real research not speculation as per National Press.
+That most UK cars are sitting still idle 80%+ of the time.

-EV charging on most cars can occur during the off-peak night time.
-When the rest of us are in bed or at work if the user doesn’t have access to a Parking Bay or Driveway at home.
+Most EV charging can occur during the off-peak night time.
+When the rest of us are tucked up in bed or at a persons work if that person doesn’t have access to a Parking Bay or Driveway at home.
+This drowning on that everyone must have a charge point along every street?

 With a typical EV’s now having 200-300 miles actual real-world range.
 The high percentage of UK working people are unlikely to need to charge more than once/twice a week.
 Based on the average trip to work during 2017.

 If you fail.
-You end up with parts of the UK having to be switched off and then turned back on.
-Then, you have to bring additional resources (Wind, Gas, Nuke .. etc) up in a balanced way to counter actual UK load otherwise you are back to starting again with turning the power off again! :o(
+You don’t get a bad grade (D-) but you end up with parts of the UK having to be switched off and then turned back on again.
+But, it’s not quick.
+It can take several painful hours/days to bring additional resources (Wind, Solar, Gas, Nuke .. etc) up in a balanced way to counter actual UK load otherwise you are back to starting again with turning the power off again! :o(

-Which is why National Grid is regulated to keep the 50Hz frequency in our 220v AC is held within a certain +/- 1% limits.
+Which is why National Grid is regulated to keep the 50Hz frequency with an 220V AC within a certain +/- 1% limit.
+Think about – standing on a football and balancing on top without falling off.

-Now the National Grid does provide power to some manufacturing plants in the UK under the understanding that they may need to reduce or cut the supply.
-This is normally attached to equipment that can stand a 15-45 of minutes.
-Such as a pottery furnace or Steel or other parts of manufacturing that have backup supplies can allow the National Grid to deal with the sudden loss of the expected Load or Generation capacity.
+Now the National Grid does provide power to some manufacturing plants in the UK under the understanding that they may need to reduce or cut the supply without notice.
+This is normally attached to equipment that can stand a 15-45 of minutes of disconnection.
+Such as a pottery/steel furnace or other parts of manufacturing that have backup supplies can allow the National Grid to deal with the sudden loss of the expected Load or Generation capacity.

 However, like most things, there is a limit that they can’t go beyond.

-The good news for the National Grid and UK Gov, when everyone actually gets on board, is that most if not all EV’s or EV chargers happen to be available now via the Internet.
+The good news for the National Grid and UK Government.
+When everyone actually gets on board the EV conversion is that most if not all EV’s and/or EV chargers happen to be available 24/7 via the Internet.

-The net result is they save money not having to crank up resources that will need to be shut down again within a 4 hour period and clever software can work out how much your EV can spare without you needing to change your EV charging routine.
+The net result is they save money not having to crank up (Peak Plants) resources that will need to be shut down again within a 1 to 4 hour period.
+Clever software can work out how much your EV battery can spare without you needing to change your EV charging routine.

 So, when you have 75,000 EV cars on-line hanging around for the 80% that they are idle and parked.
-That can provide an on-call electricity capacity of 3.75GW.
+That can provides an on-call electricity capacity of 3.75GW.
 It just sitting there. :o)

 In the UK, we purchase 2-2.5 million cars a year between the years of 2003-2017.